ExaVault/evapi-javascript/README.md

 ## Writing Your Own Code

-After you completed installation instructions, you're good to write your own code.
+After you have completed the installation steps above, you're all set to write your own code.
 Here is an example of how to get your account information from the API.

 ```javascript